Fourier-Mukai and autoduality for compactified Jacobians. I: Universal fine compactified Jacobians

+Part \eqref{T:strati1} of the above Theorem follows over $k=\bbC$ from \cite[Thm.
+4.15, Prop.
+4.17]{DH} and over an algebraically closed field $k$ of characteristic $0$ or bigger than the maximum of the multiplicities of the points of $X$ from \cite[Prop.
+3.5]{MY}.
+Part \eqref{T:strati2} \emph{est bien connue mais ne semble \^etre d\'emontr\'ee nulle part} (not even for $k=\bbC$!) as Laumon points out in the sentence preceding \cite[Thm.
+A.4.2]{Lau}.
+The result is certainly well known to the experts and it has been used many times in the literature (see e.g. \cite{MS}, \cite{MSV}).
+We will give a complete proof of the above Theorem in \cite{RV}.

-The case of an arbitrary $k$ follows from the previous case using the openess of versality, which amounts to say that for any $s\in \Spec R_X$ a versal deformation ring for $\X_s$ is provided by the completion $\wh{(R_X)_s}$ of the localization of $R_X$ at $s$ together with the image of the family $\pi:\X\to \Spec R_X$. \end{proof} From the above Fact \ref{F:Diaz-Har} together with the inclusion in \eqref{E:strata-RX}, we get the following \begin{cor} Assume that $X$ has locally planar singularities.
-Then, for any $p_a(X^{\nu})\leq k\leq p_a(X)$, the codimension of the closed subset $(\Spec R_X)^{g^{\nu}\leq k}$ inside $\Spec R_X$ is at least equal to $p_a(X)-k$. \end{cor}
+From the above Theorem \ref{T:strati} together with the inclusion in \eqref{E:strata-RX}, we get the following \begin{cor} Assume that $X$ has locally planar singularities.
+Then, for any $p_a(X^{\nu})\leq k\leq p_a(X)$, the codimension of the closed subset $(\Spec R_X)^{g^{\nu}\leq k}$ inside $\Spec R_X$ is at least $p_a(X)-k$. \end{cor}